Kapral67/FamilyDirectory/.misc/Draft_Proposal.md

 Family Table is used to store MemberReferences (Primary Keys of elements in the Member table) in a fashion that denotes the nuclear family relationships within a larger family-tree

+- ==This table enables traversing the directory==

+   - ==Beginning at the root ancestor, all members should be accessible via repeated recursion through descendants lists==

 #### PRIMARY_KEY

 The familial-side's nuclear family member